 In many ways, as they did not follow the Faure/Debussy/Ravel mould, they were in a véritable cul-de sac, and yet they each produced wonderful examples of the mélodie and the symphonic song...as it might have developed.
 Although sticking firmly to the principle that words and harmony were more important than any tune per se, how were they to know that the French melodic world was to develop along different lines?

-Widor composed three: Maitre Ambros, Les Pecheurs de St. Jean and Nerto, and also several choral works in addition to his Messe – originally conceived for the vast forces (200+ voices) of the seminary attached to St. Sulpice...where Gounod had once been an oblate.
-The choral works – the peculiar Chant Seculaire and the Symphonie Antique – are extraordinary in their differing ways: The first for soprano solo, chorus and orchestra was probably performed only the once, whereas the latter, for Soprano and Alto solo, chorus a large orchestra – a true choral symphony – has at least been recorded.
+Widor wrote three such works: Mâtre Ambros, Les Pêcheurs de St. Jean and Nerto, and also several choral works in addition to his Messe – originally conceived for the two organs St. Sulpice, its resident choral ensemble and the vast forces (200+ voices) of the seminary attached to that magnficent church, where the composer Charles Gounod had once been an oblate.
+These choral works – the peculiar Chant Séculaire and the Symphonie Antique – are extraordinary in their differing ways: The first for soprano solo, chorus and orchestra was probably performed only the once, whereas the latter, for Soprano and Alto soli, chorus a large orchestra – a true choral symphony – was performed many times, and has even been recorded.

 Charles Tournemire is the strangest fish in this aesthetic pond.
 Although bound by his faith to the tribune of Ste-Clothilde (sic) and with a fervent conviction that everything that he thought, played and wrote should be God-centred, there was an urge to compose for that most decadent of art forms – the Opera!
-He produced four such works: The early Nittetis, and subsequently Les Dieux Sont Morts – then, after a gap of many years, La Légende de Tristan (using the Breton version of the tale) and Il Poverello di Assisi – an five Act retelling of the life of St. Francis, and almost the last thing that he composed.
+He produced four such works: The early Nittetis, and subsequently Les Dieux Sont Morts – then, after a gap of many years, La Légende de Tristan (using the Breton version of the tale) and Il Poverello di Assisi – an Five Act retelling of the life of St. Francis, and almost the last thing that he composed.
 An early oratorio Le Sang de Sirène (one of his few works to be both published and performed...and it won him a prize!) was followed many years later by the VIième Symphonie (a choral symphony), La Queste du Saint Graal, La Douloureuse Passion du Xrist and the Apocalypse de St. Jean.
 In addition there is the Trilogie – three short oratorios...or are they operas (they contain stage directions!) – covering Faust, Don Quichotte and St. François d’Assise again.
 There are other, smaller, works of interest under investigation.